Azure/azure-powershell/src/Migrate/readme.md

       verb: Update$
       subject: ^ReplicationMigrationItem
     hide: true
-  # Rename verbs to friendly names.
+  # Hide cmdlets not to be visible to user.
   - from: Microsoft.Migrate/preview/2018-09-01-preview/migrate.json
     where:
       verb: Set$
       subject: Project$
-    set:
-      verb: New
-  # Hide cmdlets not to be visible to user.
+    hide: true
   - from: Microsoft.OffAzure/stable/2020-01-01/migrate.json
     where:
       verb: Set$
       subject: (HyperV)?Site$
+    hide: true
+  - from: Microsoft.OffAzure/stable/2020-01-01/migrate.json
+    where:
+      verb: Get$|List$
+      subject: Machine$
     hide: true
   - where:
       verb: New$|Update$